 Factory Reset Protection (FRP) is an anti-theft measure designed to make sure someone can’t just wipe out your device after it was lost or stolen.
 To access the Factory Reset feature, you will need to log in using the same Google username and password you previously set up on the phone.
 If you find this a hassle, it’s advisable to remove the Google account from your phone before doing a Factory Reset.
 However, we highly advise that you don’t.

-4. Is Odin software safe?
+4. Is Odin Software for Samsung Safe?

 Yes.
 Samsung develops the program to be used only in their Service Centers, and not for mass use.
 However, it has since appeared in several places online, which allowed a lot of users to fix their faulty Samsung devices for free and without going to Samsung-certified service centres.